MICROSTORY OF ART

 apart from its dating, the face of Christ is very similar as that by Hollar and that by the Master of the Detroit

-painting, and it might be, as the Detroit Salvator Mundi, a ›witness‹ of the presence of a today-lost painting in
+painting, and it might be, as the Detroit Salvator Mundi, a ›witness‹ of the presence of a today-lost

 the Netherlands or in France (since it is on French oak), but the main argument for our grouping of all these